imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 ![](/media/Diadem Challenge Data-2.png "Diadem_Challenge_Data-2.png")

 Unfortunately these TIFF files do not have the separation of these slices encoded correctly, so you should correct this manually.
-If you go to {% include bc content='Image | Properties'%} you will see that the pixel width, pixel height and voxel depth are all set to the same value (0.3296485).
+If you go to {% include bc path='Image | Properties'%} you will see that the pixel width, pixel height and voxel depth are all set to the same value (0.3296485).
 The [page with information about the data set](http://www.diademchallenge.org/olfactory_projection_fibers_readme.html) tells us that the z-separation should be three times the x and y separation, so correct the voxel depth to 3 times 0.3296485, like this:

 ![](/media/Diadem Challenge Data-4.png "Diadem_Challenge_Data-4.png")

 ... and then press "OK".
 To save yourself from having to re-enter this calibration information, and to be able to open the stack from the "Recent Files" menu, etc. I think it's helpful to now save this stack as a single TIFF.
-So, I would go to "{% include bc content='File | Save As | Tiff ...'%}" and save this as OP\_1.tif in the directory above the one with individual slices.
+So, I would go to "{% include bc path='File | Save As | Tiff ...'%}" and save this as OP\_1.tif in the directory above the one with individual slices.

-Now start the tracing plugin by going to {% include bc content='Plugins | Segmentation | Simple Neurite Tracer'%}.
+Now start the tracing plugin by going to {% include bc path='Plugins | Segmentation | Simple Neurite Tracer'%}.
 If you keep the default options, you should see a display like this:

 <img src="/media/Diadem Challenge Data-6.png" width="750"/>